-Thank you for your interest in the Department of Nutrition’s (NUTR) application process.
-The University of North Carolina’s Department of Nutrition at the Chapel Hill campus provides nutrition training to undergraduates and graduate students who are studying to be physicians, educators, public health advisors, dietitians, nurses, nutritionists, policy makers or any of the other careers that require knowledge of nutrition and the role it plays in health and society.
+The University of North Carolina’s Department of Nutrition at UNC-Chapel Hill provides nutrition training to undergraduate and graduate students who are studying to be physicians, educators, public health advisors, dietitians, nurses, nutritionists, policy makers or any other careers that require knowledge of nutrition and the role it plays in health and society.

 The Department of Nutrition is the only such academic department in the United States that is a member of both a school of public health and a school of medicine.
 This dual role expands the base of expertise available to our department; extends to every nutrition student the opportunity to take courses in public health and medicine; increases the variety and caliber of students who may take a nutrition course; and affirms our commitment to the importance of studying nutrition as it relates to the physical health of human beings.

 BSPH Nutrition Program

 - Nutrition Science and Research Track – An excellent preparation for medical and other health professional graduate programs, this track provides students in-depth exposure to the science of nutrition and metabolism while incorporating required research under the supervision of a faculty member.